 a box of chocolates running a race:

 Therefore, since we are surrounded by such a huge crowd of witnesses to the life of faith, let us strip off every weight that slows us down, especially the sin that so easily trips us up.
 And let us run with endurance the race God has set before us.
 We do this by keeping our eyes on Jesus, the champion who initiates and perfects our faith.
 Because of the joy awaiting him, he endured the cross, disregarding its shame.
 Now he is seated in the place of honour beside God’s throne.
 Think of all the hostility he endured from sinful people;then you won’t become weary and give up.
 (Hebrews 12.1-3)

 As we travel through life, may we learn what it is to train instead of just trying.
-Lots of us have things we would like to change, but we try hard rather than putting small practical steps in place to achieve the change.
-As we seek to change, may we be encouraged and challenged by the Holy Spirit who is with us providing training and may we be inspired by Jesus’ example, but most of all I hope we will be secure in God’s love because he loves us whether we change or not.
+Lots of us have things we would like to change, but if we just try hard rather than putting small practical steps in place to achieve the change then we will probably fail.
+As we seek to change, may we be encouraged and challenged by the Holy Spirit who is with us providing training and may we be inspired by Jesus’ example, but most of all I hope we will be secure in God’s love because he loves us whether we are perfect or not.